electric-sql/electric/docs/usage/data-access/shapes.md

 Data synced onto the local device via a shape subscription appears atomically in the local database.
 I.e.: it all loads within a single transaction.

-You can query the local database at any time, for example establishing a [Live query](./queries.md#live-queries) at the same time as initiating the shape sync.
+You can query the local database at any time, for example, establishing a [Live query](./queries.md#live-queries) at the same time as initiating the shape sync.
 The query results will initially be empty (unless data is already in the local database) and then will update once with the full set of data loaded by the shape subscription.

 For example, this is OK: